rdegges/rdegges-blog/articles/2010/transparent-telephony-part-3-making-and-receiving-calls-using-voip.md

 4. Asterisk will receive the call from our Flowroute SIP trunk, and check to see what context it should use to route the call.
-5. Asterisk will see that our `[flowroute]` trunk is configured to use the context ‘inbound', and will send the DID number, 18182223333 to the `[inbound]` context for pattern matching.
+5. Asterisk will see that our `[flowroute]` trunk is configured to use the context 'inbound', and will send the DID number, 18182223333 to the `[inbound]` context for pattern matching.
 6. Asterisk will match the pattern 18182223333 in our `[inbound]` context, and begin looking for priority 1.